 Randy was recognized by the North Lake Tahoe Chamber of Commerce as Citizen of the Year in 2007, and in 2009 was named a Paul Harris Fellow by The Rotary Foundation of Rotary International.
 In 2008, he received the Hobday Spirit of Giving Award (Tahoe Forest Hospital).
 Randy, an Eagle Scout, is also a Vietnam Veteran (U.S. Marine Corps), and holds both a B.S. degree in Business Administration and an MBA from the University of California, Berkeley.

 Since 2001, Randy has been a resident of Tahoe Vista, California.

-Alyce Wong, Director
+Alyce Wong, Chair

 Alyce Wong is originally from Ohio.
 She received her Bachelor of Science degree in Nursing from Case Western Reserve University and her master’s degree from the University of Colorado.
 She has had a long and illustrious career in nursing.
 During her career, Ms. Wong has participated in nursing activities on the national level through Sigma Theta Tau Nursing Honorary, American Academy of Medical Surgical Nursing and the American Nursing Credentialing Center.
 Board Certified in Medical Surgical Nursing,

 Ms Wong has held a wide range of positions in nursing in a variety of healthcare settings that has taken her from Ohio, Hawaii, Colorado, Utah and, finally, to California.
 She has been a clinical nurse, an educator, a university professor and a nursing leader.
 Ms. Wong has had healthcare experience in hospital settings from university, community, rural and, most recently, at Tahoe Forest Hospital District.